psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: CC TOTAL ENERGY
    CC CORRELATION ENERGY

+.. psivar:: CC CORRELATION KINETIC ENERGY

+   The correlation correction to the kinetic energy [E_h], as computed by a coupled cluster method.

+.. psivar:: CC CORRELATION POTENTIAL ENERGY

+   The correlation correction to the potential energy [E_h], as computed by a coupled cluster method.

+.. psivar:: CC CORRELATION VIRIAL RATIO

+   The correlation correction to the virial ratio, as computed by a coupled cluster method.
+Only defined for a fully quantum mechanical computation, i.e., not QM/MM.

 .. psivar:: CC T1 DIAGNOSTIC
    CC D1 DIAGNOSTIC
    CC NEW D1 DIAGNOSTIC